 Amicus respectfully asserts "Senate inaction" fails to adequately describe how and why Craig Becker's NLRB nomination was withdrawn, and a replacement recess commissioned.
-See Pet.
-Br. at 2.
+(See Pet.
+Brief at 3 n.1).
 Forceful, repeated Senate obstructionist action led to the Becker withdrawal.
 As with many other Barack Obama nominees, Becker, in his multiple nominations, faced months and years of very active confirmation tribulation.
 Arcane procedural hurdles, extreme slow walking, committee hearing tribulations, hundreds of written interrogatories, floor speech defamations, extortion holds, and silent filibusters are the regular order of Senate confirmation business.
 At the end of nominee Becker's first confirmation travail, he received 52 favorable votes; a simple-majority constitutionally sufficient for Senate confirmation, but not the super-majority tabulation required for filibuster cloture.